PSI-Lab/alice-sandbox/meetings/2021_04_27/README.md

 Doesn't seem to improve the performance.
 Will try more hyperparameters.

 - Generate new dataset with S1 prediction as edge features.
 See `S1 pred prob_on only with S1 features`.
-Improves performance.
+Improves performance (validation auROC ~0.77).
 Will try more hyperparameters.

 ### Ideas to try